 Conferences and Panels

 - Weaving the Streets & People’s Archive.
-Illustrated paper presentation for Imaging Science and Technology/Archiving annual conference, Berlin, Germany.
+Illustrated paper presentation as part of a panel on Innovative Projects and Activities for Imaging Science and Technology/Archiving annual conference, Berlin, Germany.
 May 2014 (forthcoming).

 - Street Art Stickers: Silent Agitators, Paper Bullets, and Night Raiders.
 Illustrated paper presentation for Impact 8: International Printmaking Conference, Duncan of Jordanstone College of Art & Design, Dundee, Scotland.
 August 2013.